-CourseOutcomes: On successful completion of this course, students will be able to:
+Course Outcomes: On successful completion of this course, students will be able to:

 - 1. Identify components of Devops environment. - 2.
-Describe Software development models and architectures of DevOps. - 3.
-Apply different project management, integration, testing and code deployment tool. - 4.
-Investigate different DevOps Software development models. - 5.
-Assessvarious Devops practices.
+Describe Software developmentmodels and architectures of DevOps. - 3.
+Apply different projectmanagement, integration, testing and code deployment tool. - 4.
+Investigate different DevOps Software developmentmodels. - 5.
+Assess various Devops practices. - 6.
+Collaborate and adopt Devops in real-time projects.